mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 You _gotta_.

-I mean...
-What would you do, if you had that message in front of you?
-Would you _not_ click it?
+I mean... what are you gonna do, _not_ click it?
 Are you gonna let a _link_ that's like 50% advertising tracking ID tell you what to do?
 Wouldn't you be _curious_?

 The former Prime Minister had just posted his boarding pass.
 Was that _bad_?
+Was someone in danger?
 I didn't know.
 What I did know was: the _least_ I could do for my country would be to have a casual browse[^nocrime].

 [^nocrime]: To be clear, I didn't want to go do some fun casual identity fraud, I just wanted to know if he _had_ posted something secret, since uh, someone should probably do something about that if it were true (I insist, as they calmly read me my rights).